doctorfree/nvim-lazyman/README.md

 The `lazyman` Neovim configuration manager requires Neovim 0.9.
-The `lazyman` installation and initialization process checks for Neovim 0.9 and, if not found, uses Homebrew to install it in the isolated Homebrew directory or, if the `-h` option was provided, uses the native package manger rather than Homebrew.
+The `lazyman` installation and initialization process checks for Neovim 0.9 and, if not found, installs it and required dependencies and tools.

-Lazyman requires a Unix or Linux operating system, Linux and macOS only, and the Bash shell.
+Lazyman requires Linux or macOS, git, and the Bash shell.

 - Neovim 0.9 (automatically installed if not found)
 - Unix/Linux/macOS
 - Bash
+- Git

 ## Installation